Herodium: Construction

 Archaeologists believe that the palace was designed by architects and built by slaves and paid workers (contractors).
 Herod was considered one of the greatest builders of his time and was not daunted by geography—his palace was built on the edge of the desert and was situated atop an artificial hill.
 The largest of the four towers was built on a stone base 18 meters in diameter.
 This was most likely where Herod lived; he decorated his rooms with mosaic floors and elaborate frescoes.
 The other three towers, which consisted of living spaces and storage, were 16 meters in diameter.
 Outside, several cisterns were built to collect water that was channeled into the palace.

+The city of Herodium served as a capital of a toparchy.

-Great Revolt
+Great Jewish Revolt

-Herodium was conquered and destroyed by the Romans in 71 CE.
+During the First Jewish–Roman War (66–73 CE), Herodium was held by Jewish rebels.
+At some point during the revolt, the fort's defenders transformed Herod's triclinium into a synagogue.
+In 68 CE, rebel leader Simon bar Giora, then operating from nearby Teqoa, attempted to seize Herodium.
+He sent an emissary, Eleazar, to persuade the garrison to surrender, but the defenders uncovered the plot and expelled him.
+Eleazar then threw himself from the fortress ramparts.

+After the fall of Jerusalem in 70 CE, Herodium remained one of three major fortresses (alongside Machaerus and Masada) still under rebel control, though the specific faction holding it is uncertain.
+By this time, the site appears to have been defended by a relatively small force, likely joined by refugees fleeing Jerusalem.
+Herodium was ultimately captured, likely in early 72 CE, by the Roman legate Sextus Lucilius Bassus.
+The fortress seems to have fallen rapidly, as Josephus provides only a brief mention of its surrender.

 Bar Kokhba revolt

 At the beginning of the Bar Kokhba revolt sixty years later, Simon bar Kokhba declared Herodium as his secondary headquarters.
 The fortress was commanded by Yeshua ben Galgula, who was likely in Bar Kokhba's second or third line of command.
 Archaeological evidence for the revolt was found all over the site, from the outside buildings to the water system under the mountain.
 Inside the water system, supporting walls built by the rebels were discovered, and another system of caves was found.
 Inside one of the caves, burned wood was found which was dated to the time of the revolt.

+As in other parts of Judea during the final stages of the Bar Kokhba revolt, the rebels active in Herodium likely sought shelter in nearby refuge caves, including the cave of El Matzia.